Jack Carson (cricketer): Career

 Carson began his career as a batsman, but is now predominantly a bowler.
 He is eligible to play for England having met the residency requirements to play for England in April 2020.
 As Carson is currently signed to English county Sussex as a domestic player, he is presently ineligible to play for Ireland, as since 2019, Irish international cricketers have to be registered as overseas players.

 As a youngster, Carson played for Waringstown Cricket Club youth teams.
 In 2012, he scored 121* in the All-Ireland Cup Final.
 He scored 600 runs without being dismissed in the season.
 He captained Waringstown in the Under-13 inter-provincial championships in 2014, and also played for Sussex from under-12 level, after being recommended by Sussex and Ireland cricketer Ed Joyce.
-In 2015, Carson was signed up to the Cricket Ireland Academy, and made his last appearance for the Academy in 2016.
+In 2015, Carson was signed up to the Cricket Ireland Academy, and made his last appearance for the academy in 2016.
 In 2018, he played in a Sussex pre-season tour with the senior squad in Cape Town, South Africa.

 Carson made his first-class debut on 1 August 2020, for Sussex in the 2020 Bob Willis Trophy.
 He took a wicket with the second delivery that he bowled in the match, and finished with match figures of 5/52.
 Carson took his first five-wicket haul in a Bob Willis Trophy match against Surrey at The Oval.
 In total, he took 15 wickets in the competition, the most of any Sussex player.
-In October 2020, Carson signed a two year rookie contract with Sussex, which would be upgraded to a fully professional contract once Carson played five first-class matches.
+In October 2020, Carson signed a two-year rookie contract with Sussex, which would be upgraded to a fully professional contract once Carson played five first-class matches.
 After Sussex's 2021 County Championship match against Yorkshire, Carson was compared to England off-spinner Dom Bess.
 Carson had taken a five-wicket haul in the match, including the wicket of England captain Joe Root.
 In June 2021, Carson signed a multi-year contract extension with Sussex.
 He was Sussex's top wicket-taker in the 2021 County Championship with 37 wickets at an average of 36.10.

+In January 2026, Carson was named as captain of Sussex 50-over team for that year's season.